CHC53315 Diploma of Mental Health

 Half price fees

-The Lower fees, local skills (half price) discount and fee caps have already been applied to the Tuition fees displayed above.
+The Lower fees, local skills (half price) discount and fee caps have been applied to the Tuition Fee total displayed under Course Fees.
+Tuition Fee capping is not reflected in the fees displayed when looking at the cost per unit.
 Please note that fee caps only apply to the calendar year, so multi-semester courses across more than one calendar year may have a higher fee.
 See the Half price courses page for more details.

 Lower fees, local skills are available to residents of Western Australia, and temporary residents holding certain visa types.
 They are not available for people living outside of Western Australia, or international students.
 Full eligibility details are available on our Half price courses page.